l-lyl/yuli-liu.github.io/_pages/about.md

 [2024-05] Our paper "Probabilistic Attention for Sequential Recommendation" is accepted by [KDD 2024](https://kdd2024.kdd.org/).

 [2024-01] I will serve as Area Chair for [ACM MM 2024](https://2024.acmmm.org/).

-[2023-12] Our paper "Learning k-Determinantal Point Processes for Personalized Ranking" is accepted by [ICDE 2024](https://icde2024.github.io/).

 Selected Publications